revbayes/revbayes.github.io/developer/tutorial/tutorial.md

 This is a reference to the {% tutorialref "ctmc" %} tutorial
 {% endpreview %}

-{% subsection Controling printed output %}

-You can prevent any element from being printed when the tutorial is sent to PDF or a printer by tagging it with `{:.no-print}`.

 {% section Figures %}

 Figures can be included from the `figures` subdirectory (or elsewhere) using the `figure` and `figcaption` Liquid tags.